Tuesday, April 30, 2019

 like how, when a person might get con-

-fused, and how those who witness
+fused, and how those who witnessed

-this horror sometimes decide it
+this horror sometimes decided it

 best, and not out of spite at all,